AAPT High School

 If you have registered on the Google Form and not heard back from us, please check your spam folder for emails from firstname.lastname@example.org.

 Welcome to the home page for the AAPT High School Physics Teacher Camp.

 What: The camp is a self-organizing opportunity for teachers of high school physics classes to discuss topics such as inquiry labs, standards-based grading, video analysis, and computer–based labs.
 The registrants will determine the topics.
-There will also be an expectation to share something about your teaching with the group.
+There will also be a chance to share something about your teaching with a small group.

 Where: Teacher Camp will meet virtually this year.
 For those who are registered and admitted, Zoom links will be sent via email.

 Who: Individuals who are currently employed teaching at least one 9th-12th grade physics class .

 If you have suggestions for speakers for 2022, please contact either Marta Stoeckel or Kelly O'Shea (contact information on the contact page of this site).